 The applicant provides:

-- how they inform parents and community members about WSI and arts integration
+- a description of how the parents and community support the arts and arts integration on campus.

 How To Apply